dustinpfister/blog_posts/_posts/canvas-move.md

 ## 1 - A very basic Canvas Movement example

 In this section I will be starting off with a very basic canvas movement example.
 If you have at least some experience with canvas chances are you might all ready be moving display object around this way.
+The reason why I say that is because in this section I will be starting out with the way to move a display object in canvas by just stepping by a fixed delta that is often just a number literal for each frame tick.

+So for the most part this section is here for the sake of just writing about the very basic starting point when it comes to canvas movement.
+If you are all ready familiar with this way of doing so you might want to skip over this section.

 ### 1.2 - The HTML file